krisvanrens/nexus-lang/README.md

 Using values uninitialized (and having the interpreter assume a value) is an error in 99.99% of the cases.

-Also, this initialization requirement implicitly assumes a variable to be declared (which is not required even in languages like JavaScript).
+Also, this initialization requirement implicitly assumes a variable to be declared (which is not even required in languages like JavaScript).
-Using a value undeclared is an error in 99.99% of the cases.
+Using a value undeclared always is an error.

 ### Block scopes are strictly required